IMMX Strangle Strategy

 - What is a strangle on IMMX?

 - A strangle on IMMX is the strangle strategy applied to IMMX (stock).
 The strategy is structurally neutral / high-volatility (long premium, OTM): A long strangle buys an OTM call and an OTM put at offset strikes, cheaper than a straddle but requiring a larger underlying move to profit since both wings start out-of-the-money.
-With IMMX stock trading near $9.96, the strikes shown on this page are snapped to the nearest listed IMMX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With IMMX stock at $10.90 on the most recent close, the strikes shown on this page are snapped to the nearest listed IMMX chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are IMMX strangle max profit and max loss calculated?